 Quick Answer

-An investment adviser representative (IAR) is any individual who makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises those who do.
+An investment adviser representative (IAR) is any individual employed by or associated with an investment adviser who makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises those who do.
 IARs always register with the state, never the SEC, filing Form U4 through the IARD system in every state where they keep a place of business.

 The whole unit on one sheet: who is an IAR, where they register, the federal-covered wrinkle, and the exam paths.

-- An investment adviser representative (IAR) is any individual employed by an investment adviser (IA) who performs any one of five functions: makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises anyone doing those.
+- An investment adviser representative (IAR) is any individual employed by or associated with an investment adviser (IA) who performs any one of five functions: makes recommendations, manages accounts, determines advice, solicits advisory services, or supervises anyone doing those.

 - Performing any one function triggers IAR registration (unless excluded or exempt).

-- Clerical and ministerial staff are NOT IARs, even when employed by an IA.
+- Clerical and ministerial staff are NOT IARs under the state definition, even when employed by an IA.
 Recordkeeping and processing paperwork support the advisory business but do not give advice, manage accounts, or solicit.
+The federal definition adds its own exclusions: supervised persons who don't regularly solicit, meet with, or communicate with clients, and persons giving only impersonal advice.

 - Soliciting alone triggers IAR registration.
 Cold calling for new advisory accounts makes you an IAR.

 - Supervising IARs makes you an IAR too.
-There is no separate supervisor license under state law.
+Anyone who supervises employees performing IAR functions is themselves an IAR.

 - IARs always register with states, never with the SEC.
 Even when the employing IA is SEC-registered, the IAR registers at the state level.